siggy/hubstream/README.md

 Hubstream
 ===========

-Realtime streaming Github events on a Google Map
+Streaming Github events on a Google Map

 Local